 - Player models on 4:3 are bigger, but they move faster.
 That's the reason why AWP players prefer Black Bars or widescreen resolutions;

 Pure logic says that 4:3 resolutions are better since the player models are wider so it must be easier to hit the target.
-It's not 100% true because of their increased movement speed (just on your screen, resolutions don`t change anything inside the game, only visual things on your picture).
+It's not 100% true because of their increased movement speed (just on your screen, resolutions don't change anything inside the game, only visuals on your picture).

 Which display panel is better?